A Small Hand Pump

 Hundreds of water-holes and hand pumps have been installed, mainly in the centre of villages, to ensure that more families have access and can benefit from these hand pumps.

-Ehsaas has installed 5,917 Water Pumps to date – Thank You.
+Ehsaas has installed 6,066 Water Pumps and 147 Water Wells to date – Thank You.

 A Small Hand Pump installed in an isolated area of interior Sindh costs £235

 A Large Hand Pump installed in an isolated area of Tharparkar District or Interior Punjab costs £550